How to hire staff as a self-employed professional

 - Staff

-Great news, your business is growing!
-But, you are about to reach the point where you cannot do everything alone...
+Your business is growing and you can no longer do everything yourself.
 Or perhaps you have landed a big project and temporarily need a helping hand.
 What can you do?
-Here are 5 solutions for self-employed professionals looking to expand their capacity, ranging from flexible to structural solutions.
+Here are 5 options for self-employed professionals looking to expand their capacity, ranging from flexible to structural solutions.

 1. Hire a temporary employee